-There is a walk-in counselor and an on-call counselor accessible for crisis situations through the Counseling Services receptionist.
+There is an on-call counselor accessible for crisis situations through the Counseling Services office.
 If possible, a call that you are bringing a student would be appreciated.
 Since a student can best be helped by counseling if he or she is self-motivated, reserve the more direct approaches of referral for instances that you believe to be a crisis.

 Finally, if you are concerned about a student but unsure about the appropriateness of the referral, feel free to call Counseling Services at (608) 246-6076 to access a professional counselor for a consultation.